 Overall, there are relatively few properties at risk from flooding and coastal erosion in the town, largely in part due to work already carried out by East Devon, the Environment Agency and their predecessors to manage any potential threats.
 However, with around 20 residential properties at risk of flooding during more extreme storms and around 40 properties at risk to the West of the town as the cliffs erode over the next 100 years, it will be necessary to look at how those risks are managed in the future.

 The review of Seaton’s defences has shown that overall the town’s coastal defences are in good condition.
 However, there are some areas, which aren’t as good, particularly towards the West of the town, where the beach has been more dynamic.
 As with all projects of this nature, the options for improving coastal defences will need to be balanced against the potential expenditure in improving the protection to those homes.

 CH2M’s initial research has so far shown that works to improve defences in Seaton could be eligible for up to £0.5 million of funding from the Government to help manage these risks.
 Costs in excess of this will need to be met by partnership funding, which could include contributions from local residents, businesses, and property development.

 The next stage of the project will be to start to review potential options that can be used to manage the town’s coastal defences in the future.
-These options will be discussed with statutory bodies, such as the Environment Agency and Natural England, as well as with stakeholders (including East Devon’s Member Champion for Seaton, Seaton Town Council, Axmouth Harbour Management Company, Seaton Town Development Team, Seaton Chamber of Commerce, Seaton Parkrun, West Seaton and Seaton Hole Residents Association and Axmouth Parish Council) and the public later in the Autumn.
+These options will be discussed with statutory bodies, such as the Environment Agency and Natural England, as well as with stakeholders (including East Devon’s lead councillor for Seaton, Seaton Town Council, Axmouth Harbour Management Company, Seaton Town Development Team, Seaton Chamber of Commerce, Seaton Parkrun, West Seaton and Seaton Hole Residents Association and Axmouth Parish Council) and the public later in the Autumn.